Lukovë

-Lukovë is a village and a former municipality in the Vlorë County, southern Albania.
+Lukovë is a village and a former municipality in Vlorë County, southern Albania.
 At the 2015 local government reform, it became a subdivision of the municipality Himarë.
 The population at the 2011 census was 2,916.

 Name

 The Albanian toponym Lukovë stems from Slavic, either from the words Luk, Laka, Luka meaning water flowing nearby, meadowland, river meadow, wet meadow along a river or from luk, luka, place of onions; alongside the suffix ov/a.
 It is known in Greek as "Λούκοβο".

 History

 During the Ottoman period, Lukovë, together with nearby Piqeras and Nivicë, was a part of the Himara area and enjoyed special semi-autonomous status inside this community.
 In 1570 and 1571, a short-lived rebellion broke out under Emmanuel Mormoris in the Himara region.
 After a prolonged siege, the rebels managed to capture the castle of Nivicë.

 The Italian missionary Giuseppe Schirò wrote in 1722 that Lukovë was inhabited by ethnic Albanians.

 In 1798, Lukovë, together with adjacent villages in the region south of Himara, were attacked and plundered by the local Ottoman lord Ali Pasha of Ioannina.
 In the villages of Nivice and Shën Vasil, massacres of Orthodox inhabitants were committed around Easter of 1798.
 As such, cases of largescale Islamization among the local population were followed in the region.

 During the end of the 19th century, Greek elementary schools were already operating in the villages of Lukovë, Nivicë, Çorraj and Shën Vasil.